 King belonged to the First Congregational Church, the Masonic Lodge, Commandery Shrine, High Twelve Service Club, Rotary Club, Elk's Club, and was an honorary member of the Chamber of Commerce.
 He served as the president of the Iowa Bandmasters Association and also as president of the American Bandmasters Association.
 He held an Honorary Doctor of Music degree from Phillips University in Enid, Oklahoma.
 He was elected in 1962 to the highest honor that can come to a band director, the Academy of Wind and Percussion Arts.
 He was elected in 1966 to the Society of European Stage Actors and Composers.
 King was given in 1967 the Kappa Kappa Psi National Honorary Band Fraternity Distinguished Service Award, and in 1971, the Edwin Franco Goldman Award (the first non-school band director to receive this coveted award given by the National Band Association).
 In 1980, the National Band Association listed Karl in the Hall of Fame of Distinguished Band Conductors.

-View articles showing his travel to Hamilton County.
+View articles showing his travel to towns in Hamilton County, Iowa.

 |Karl King's greatest tributes came from his adopted

 hometown and state.
 Signs at the major highways leading into Fort Dodge